aristosv/freqtrade/information/protections.md

 - in the last 24 hours
 - considering only pairs that made at least 2 trades
 - with less than 2% profit
-- stop trading on those pairs for 60 minutes
+- stop trading on those pairs for 60 minutes (remove from whitelist)
 ```
 {
     "method": "LowProfitPairs",